EVERY ENTRANT HAS A CHANCE OF WINNING £500

 The Steve Harris Award is presented to an outstanding entry from all the category winners and comes with a prize of £500

-ONE FREE ENTRY FOR EVERY UNIVERSITY IN EITHER THE BEST TV NEWSDAY,
+FREE TO ENTER: BEST REPRESENTATION AWARD AND ONE FREE ENTRY FOR EVERY ACCREDITED COURSE IN THE BEST MULTIPLATFORM NEWSDAY CATEGORY

 All other entries are £20 per entry